 What is Cerebral’s approach to opioid addiction treatment?

 Cerebral OUD works under a Medication Assisted Treatment (MAT) program, defined as the convergence of prescription and counseling for a holistic treatment plan.
 The treatment involves the online prescription (where necessary) of medication known as Suboxone.
 Also known as buprenorphine/naloxone, Suboxone has become the industry standard in opioid use disorder treatment.

-Initially, you’ll have online sessions with these professionals, which later become monthly sessions, all of which help them to assess your opioid use disorder recovery.
+Initially, you’ll have weekly online sessions with these professionals, which later become monthly sessions, all of which help them to assess your opioid use disorder recovery.

 How does Suboxone work?

 Suboxone is a combination of two drugs, buprenorphine and naloxone.
 It works to keep you stable as you go through withdrawal symptoms so that you can continue treatment to a full recovery.
 The medication blocks and partially activates the opioid receptor, easing cravings and withdrawal symptoms and improving function.
 When combined with therapy and counseling, Suboxone can help you manage your opioid use disorder or dependence.

 Another plus: there are very few direct side effects when taking Suboxone.
 The goal is to stabilize withdrawal symptoms, but there can still be signs of these withdrawal effects.
 The most common are very mild and can include headaches, pain, increased sweating, low blood pressure, and vomiting.

 Is medication Cerebral’s sole focus for opioid addiction recovery?

 It’s important to first note that prescriptions are only given where deemed clinically appropriate.
 While medication is crucial in recovery, it is not the only focus in Cerebral OUD.
 Since OUD is primarily a mental condition, Cerebral also provides you with therapists, counselors, and coaches with whom you’ll walk the recovery journey.